Southern Wood Preserving Co. 0-4-0T No. 3

 |Weight on Drivers:||49 tons|

 Between major locomotive orders, the American Locomotive Company occasionally built small “stock” locomotives, knowing that such generic engines were typically in-demand and would not sit unsold for very long.
-Such was the case with 0-4-0T No.3, built in January 1926 at ALCO’s Cooke Works in Paterson, New Jersey.
+Such was the case with 0-4-0T No.3, built in January 1926 at ALCO’s Schenectady Works in New York.
 The engine’s small stature and “saddletank” water tank straddling its boiler made it ideal for switching small rail yards and industrial facilities.

 After retirement, No.3 was bought by Paul Merriman, a Chattanooga electronics engineer who was one of the founders of the Tennessee Valley Railroad Museum.
 By 1963, Paul’s collection also included the more famous ex-Southern Railway 2-8-2 No.4501, renowned for its later role in the Southern Railways steam program.
 Needing a home for both engines, Paul was happy to display them at TVRM.